-We turn now to the ways in which you can present your findings, offering ideas on how to present your research in one of the following History Day categories, including planning projects and category tips.
+The third part of this guide offers ideas on how to present your research in one of the following History Day categories, including planning projects and category tips.

 - RESEARCH PAPER

 - EXHIBIT

 - DOCUMENTARY

 - PERFORMANCE

 - WEBSITE

 Remember, the research paper category is only open to individual entries.
 Exhibits, documentaries, performances, and websites may be created as individual or group entries.
 Ask your teachers for rules about how many members you can have in a group.
 The suggestions presented here are not complete.
 These ideas are only a starting point, and you are encouraged to create your own strategies for developing your project.